A Comprehensive Guide To Breast And Nipple Reconstruction

-Generally speaking, there are two categories of breast reconstruction: implant based and autologous tissue (a.k.a. “flap”) based.
+Generally speaking, there are two categories of breast reconstruction: implant-based and autologous tissue (a.k.a. “flap”) based.
 In some cases, a combination is used to achieve the most natural and symmetrical results.
 Similarly, there are two main types of nipple reconstruction.
 One involves tattooing alone, while the other is a hybrid of reconstruction and tattooing.

-“I want all of my patients to understand their options so that they can make the best choice for them,” says Nashville-based plastic surgeon Jacob Unger, MD, who performs hundreds of breast reconstructions a year.
+“I want all of my patients to understand their options so that they can make the best choice for them,” says Nashville-based board certified plastic surgeon Jacob Unger, MD, who performs hundreds of breast reconstructions a year.
 “And then my job is to give the best result I can under those constraints.”

 Here, a comprehensive guide to the most common types of breast and nipple reconstruction.

-Reconstruction with Breast Implants
+Reconstruction With Breast Implants

-The most popular form of breast reconstruction, breast implants offer a shorter surgery and recovery time that other reconstructive procedures.
+The most popular form of breast reconstruction, breast implants offer a shorter surgery and recovery time than other reconstructive procedures.
 Implant reconstruction can either be delayed (performed in the months following mastectomy) or direct (performed in conjunction with the mastectomy surgery), and medical advances — like skin-sparing mastectomies, cohesive gel silicone implants, and internal support technologies like AlloDerm and GalaFLEX mesh — have allowed surgeons to create increasingly natural-looking results.

 Despite the popularity, the technique is not without fault.
 “The challenge with implant-based reconstruction is that there is no natural soft tissue of the breast to help camouflage and contour an implant or to help rearrange tissue and nipple position in the same way that you can when there’s native breast tissue,” says Dr. Unger.